mohtasim22/Global-EV-Market-Performance-Insights/README.md

 This project scrapes a comprehensive dataset of EV models, preprocesses and analyzes the data, and visualizes key performance & market insights using an interactive Tableau dashboard.

 ## Problem Statement
-This project collects data for 1,000+ EV models from [website](https://ev-database.org) globally, enabling deeper analytical insights into EV technological competitiveness and market positioning.
+This project collects data for 1,000+ EV models from this [website](https://ev-database.org) globally, enabling deeper analytical insights into EV technological competitiveness and market positioning.

 ## Goals and Objective
 **Goal:**